masbagal/musings/src/posts/20251019-missing-snapshot.md

 They were snapshots of my life, and I missed taking some snapshots of my precious moments last month.

-While I named this site on a quick thought, it was really meant to capture those fluttering moments where you can't experience them the same way again.

-So, a reminder for me or anyone: take a snapshot of your feelings, your days, and your random thoughts.
-Any medium is acceptable, whether it's a photo, a poetry, a writing, a voice recording, drawings, or other things that I forgot to list here.
-It's embarrassing or it might be a bad take, but that's fine since you don't have to share it with the world.
+I should capture them more.
+Maybe you should too?
+It's embarrassing or it might be a bad, but that's fine since you don't have to share it with the world.